Savinkumarnsk/Brain-Tumor-Detection/neuralBlack/README.md

 ## License

-Copyright 2020 Akshay Kumaar M
+Copyright 2020 Savin Kumar N

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.